 Spoon the chilled custard into the center of the pan, spreading it out to touch the ladyfingers, you will have to do this gently so as not to disturb them.
 Smooth the surface of the custard.

-To serve: run a knife around the edges of the mold to loosen it and then gently and carefully invert the charlotte onto a chilled serving plate and lift off the mold.
-Using a slotted spoon to drain the excess juices, spoon the reserved strawberries - and other berries if using - over the vanilla charlotte and serve the dessert chilled.
+- To serve, run a knife around the edges of the mold to loosen it then gently and carefully invert the Charlotte onto a chilled serving plate, and lift off the mold.
+Using a slotted spoon to drain the excess juices, spoon the reserved strawberries - and other berries if using - over the vanilla Charlotte and serve the dessert chilled.

 - If you have sufficient juices leftover, strain through a fine sieve and serve alongside the Charlotte.